 I can consider how I might structure my time differently – do I seek out intimacy, or spending my time negotiating TA Games!

-It may help to consult the Johari Window and consider how you might make the trip from top left, to bottom right!
+It may help me to consult the Johari Window and consider how I might make a different trip from top left, to bottom right!

 Return to the results you obtained from the road map experiment.
 Here, you will have recorded the transitions you have made in your life.
 You may be able to make a LIFE PLAN to shape the right hand, one-third of your road map.

 How might that be done?
 You may have your own way of planning your life, but you might like to experiment with an outline used by other people.
 You may find Smart Objectives help you develop this section.

 You can think about a life plan in terms of: